greg-raven/grus/_posts/2017-08-10-a-modest-proposal-for-google-and-facebook.md

 ---
-title: 'A modest proposal for Google and Facebook'
+title: "A modest proposal for Google and Facebook"
 layout: post
 categories:
 - Commentary